Château de Ferrand Saint-Emilion 2019 - Grand Cru Classé (Magnum)

 Bettane & Desseauve

-"The jury was won over by the subtle, classy bouquet, with just the right amount of black fruit and earthy aromas.
-Very nice texture on the palate, full-bodied and voluminous, with well-defined, precise tannins, a texture somewhere between silk and velvet, and a sumptuous, harmonious finish.
-We really liked it.
-(Terre de Vins 2020) - Please note, very limited quantities available!
+“The jury was captivated by the subtle, elegant bouquet, with just the right amount of dark fruit and earthy notes.
+Beautiful texture on the palate—full-bodied and voluminous—with well-defined, precise tannins, a texture somewhere between silk and velvet, and a sumptuous, harmonious finish.
+We really loved it. ” (Terre de Vins 2020) - Please note: very limited quantities!

 Buy your De Ferrand wines at the best price in a private sale!